dldmarnell/currency-exchange-forecasting/README.md

 # A Yen for the Future

-The included notebooks test applies time series analysis and modeling in order to predict future movements in the value of the Japanese yen versus the U.S. dollar.
+The included notebooks applies time series analysis and modeling in order to predict future movements in the value of the Japanese yen versus the U.S. dollar.
 The time_series_analysis notebook loads historical Dollar-Yen exchange rate futures data and uses the Hodrick-Prescott Filter as well as ARMA, ARIMA and GARCH models to determine whether there is any predictable behavior.
 The regression_analysis notebook builds a Scikit-Learn linear regression model to predict Yen future returns with lagged Yen future returns and categorical calendar seasonal effects.

 ---